alichtman/writeups/hack-the-box/Cronos/writeup.md

 # Nmap done at Sun Mar 29 07:23:11 2020 -- 1 IP address (1 host up) scanned in 21.48 seconds
 ```

 Ports 22, 53 and 80 are open.
-22 is running `ssh`, 53 is the DNS port, and 80 is a webserver running Apache httpd 2.4.18, and we know the OS is Ubuntu.
+22 is running `ssh`, 53 is the DNS port, and 80 is a webserver running `Apache httpd 2.4.18`, and we know the OS is `Ubuntu`.

 Let's crawl that webserver and see what other pages there are.
 Nothing comes up with `$ gobuster dir -u http://10.10.10.13 -w ~/wordlists/common.txt -o gobuster-common-http-root.log --wildcard -t 20
 ` sweep, so we'll have to try something else.

-The SSH version is fairly recent so we're going to skip that for now, and move on to DNS enumeration.
+The `SSH` version is fairly recent so we're going to skip that for now, and move on to `DNS` enumeration.

 ### DNS

-DNS is running on TCP instead of UDP, which indicates that it may be vulnerable to a DNS Zone Transfer Attack.
+`DNS` is running on `TCP` instead of `UDP`, which indicates that it may be vulnerable to a `DNS` Zone Transfer Attack.
 Let's grab the nameserver address...

 ```bash
 nslookup